ZechCodes/Ommi/README.md

 #### Fetch

 Fetch is an action of `find` that returns all models that match the predicates passed to `find`.
-It provides `all`, `first`, and `last` helper methods to help with value unpacking, they all raise on errors.
+It provides `all` and `one` helper methods to help with value unpacking, they both raise on errors.
 Calling `fetch` directly will  return an `AsyncResultWrapper` that contains the list of models.

 ```python
 users = await db.find(User.name == "Alice").fetch().value